cbrennanpoole/Qualitative-Self/README.md

 ---

-###  COCA-COLA ATS - Overview :
+###  Skills Assessment : Application Tracking Systems Done Right at

 `
-on the highway to anywhere : $KO
+...
+Coca - Cola; 'hey! - How'd you do that?' enjoy... on the highway to anywhere : $KO `
-`
 <br>

 ---

 1. Business Administration
-`Cross-Functional Collaboration
+`cross-Functional Collaboration
 ` <br>
     - Experience in facilitation of multi-disciplinary teams
     - Logistics
 2. Leadership :
-`
-Strong organizational and planning ability
+`strong organizational and planning ability
 `<br>
     - Teamwork and interpersonal skills with the
     - Ability to communicate and execute strategies.
 3. Project Management :
      - background that will drive collaborative working relationships to achieve incremental sales and supplier performance metrics.
 4. Six Sigma :
-`Solid business acumen
+`solid business acumen
 `<br>
     - Strong Team Leadership
     - Strategic Thinking
     - Planning and Consulting Skills
-5. Strong negotiation and influencing skills.
+5. Strong negotiation
+`& influencing skills
+`<br>
-6. Writing /Presentation : Skills in English.
+6. Writing /Presentation :
+`Skills in English
+`<br>
-7. Analytical rigour : balance *quantitative* and *qualitative*.
+7. Analytical rigour :
+`can balance the quantitative and qualitative
+`<br>
-8. Building Relationships – strong collaboration skills among peers in all organizational level.
+8. Building Relationships
+`strong collaboration skills among peers in all organizational levels.
+`<br.
 9. Developing Talent
 10. Supply Chain Management
 11. Teamwork
-12. Accomplishes results through the coordination of a team of professionals as well as working cross-functionally.
+12. Accomplishes results through the coordination of a team of professionals.
+`working cross-functionally
+`<br>
-13. Acts as an advisor to others and communicates deadlines clearly and consistently.
+13. Acts as an advisor to others.
+`communicates deadlines clearly and consistently
+`<br>
-14. The ability to apply forecasting techniques and skills to support region planning and apply the system knowledge to improve reporting process / model.
+14. The ability to apply forecasting techniques and skills to support region planning.
+`applies system knowledge to improve reporting process / model.
+`<br>
 15. Budgeting,
     - Planning and
     - Forecasting Skills with